 Turning now to the lubricant in the fuel, the general recommendation way back then was of the order of 3 parts gasoline to 1 part of heavyweight mineral oil (castor oil doesn't mix with gasoline).
 The usual recommendation for oil was SAE 70, but that's no longer readily obtainable.
 Fortunately, there are present-day alternatives which seem to work just as well.
-Maris Dislers has used SAE 50 Harley Davidson motorycle oil in both sparkers and classic diesels with complete satisfaction.
+Both Maris Dislers and I have used SAE 50 Harley Davidson motorycle oil in both sparkers and classic diesels with complete satisfaction.
 An available alternative that is closer to the old-time recommendation is Aeroshell 120, which is an aircraft-grade mineral oil having a viscosity of SAE 60.
 It seems to work well.
 Multi-grade oils need not apply - the dilution factor greatly affects their performance.